restuwahyu13/golang-rabbitmq-rpc/README.md

 ## Noted Important!

-if your queue name  is not deleted like this image below, after consumers consuming data from queue, because there is problem with your consumers.
+if queue name  is not deleted like this image below, after consumers consuming data from queue, because there is problem with your consumers.

 ![](https://i.imgur.com/NpczUuG.png)